Avram Grant: Biography

 Avraham Granat was born in Petah Tikva, Israel.
 His father, Meir Granat, was born into a devout Orthodox Jewish family in Mława, Poland.
 Meir's family fled to the Soviet Union in 1941, during the Holocaust; there they were exiled to Kolyma, Siberia, where most of the family died.
 In a 2008 interview his father recalled burying his grandfather, Avraham Granat—after whom Grant was named—with his own hands.
 After being repatriated to Poland after the war's end in 1945, Meir emigrated to the British Mandate of Palestine (now Israel) in violation of the policy of that time, and was arrested and detained in Cyprus.
 He ultimately settled in Petah Tikva, where he and Grant's mother Aliza Nisan, an Iraqi-Jewish immigrant to Israel, met.

 Grant shortened his surname from Granat in the late 1980s.
 He was married to Israeli television personality Tzufit Grant.
 They have a son and a daughter.
 The couple have announced they split up in September 2014.

 In October 2009, Grant's father died aged 82 from complications following surgery to remove a kidney stone.
 Grant had flown to Israel and was by his side.

 On 20 February 2008, Chelsea Football Club announced that Grant had received anti-Semitic death threats from unknown sources.
 One of the packages sent to Grant's home was said to have contained a white powder that, after investigation, proved to be harmless.

 On 4 February 2010, it was reported that Grant was facing police questioning over an incident on 18 December 2009 at a Thai brothel in Horton Heath, Hampshire.

-On 13 June 2016, following extensive research into his father's Polish-Jewish heritage, Avram Grant received his Polish passport from the Polish Embassy in London.- His Polish passport has his name written as Abraham Grant.
+On 13 June 2016, following extensive research into his father's Polish-Jewish heritage, Grant received his Polish passport from the Polish Embassy in London.
+His Polish passport has his name written as Abraham Grant.